Special Event Grant Applications

 For events that are required to pay City fees under a Special Event Permit, funding support may be assigned to an event at a level between $100 and $15,000.
 The review of funding will take into account the size and scope of the event and how well it otherwise meets the program’s evaluation criteria.
 The City may require an agreement with grant awardees.
 All agreements will include right to audit language and that the organizer submit an event conclusion report, which includes the event’s balance sheet and income statement.

 B. Signature Events – Grants will be available at set, not-to-exceed levels based upon an evaluation of the event budget, the estimate of City fees, and the estimated economic benefits to the City of having the event based in Newport Beach.
 Funding support may be assigned to an event at a level between $10,000 and $150,000.
-The City’s financial support should represent no more than 25 percent of the overall event budget.
+The City’s financial support should represent no more than 25 percent of the overall event expenditure budget.
 The City may enter multi-year agreements with grant awardees.
 All agreements, whether for one year or multiple years, will include right to audit language and include measurable objectives and performance measures for evaluating the event’s marketing and economic impact.

 To be eligible to receive City support, applicants must demonstrate that: